Lost for words: Why Tamil Nadu’s shift to English medium instruction is not helping children

 The Chennai Corporation has adopted a different method in its schools.
 It has handed over classes in 32 schools to Teach for India.
 The non-profit’s teachers or fellows are young people who have quit regular non-teaching jobs or are between degrees.
 They get a few weeks training in a teaching methodology that is not Activity Based Learning and sign up to teach for two years.
 They speak English and teach in English, and are not required to know the local language.

-Vandana, a fellow in her second year teaching at a school in central Chennai, said it has all been wonderful.
+Malini, a fellow in her second year teaching at a school in central Chennai, said it has all been wonderful.
 Asked if she faced any problem in her classroom, she replied, “There is still a problem with the children’s comprehension.”
 Her students are in Class 4.
 At a north Chennai school, the Class 4 teacher is a young Indian-American.
 He is having a time of it, trying to get his class to answer the question, “What functions does the cerebellum control?”
 His eager students keep pointing to different parts of their heads to tell him where the cerebellum is located.

-Mary Stella, the harried principal of the school in central Chennai, said she should be grateful for Teach for India fellows because the school is short of English teachers.
+S Teresa, the harried principal of the school in central Chennai, said she should be grateful for Teach for India fellows because the school is short of English teachers.
 But, she added, “These are projects of NGOs given to corporation schools for just one-two years.”
 The arrangement is “neither here nor there, no English and no Tamil”.
 She said Class 4 students were “slipping in social science because writing is a problem.
 They have no language; they do not know English to write”.
-If that was not worrying enough, Stella said, “Now the children do not like Tamil, they only want English.”
+If that was not worrying enough, Teresa said, “Now the children do not like Tamil, they only want English.”
 Although they learn Tamil as second language from a regular teacher, the principal fears the children are losing reading and writing skills.
 The Tamil teacher is now doing two additional hours a week.

 Tamil Nadu’s self-image is of a state making a difference.
 The education department’s policy note for 2016-17 declares that “Tamil Nadu is the only state that provides children with the maximum entitlements and this eliminates all socio, economic barriers and hindrances to, and opens new vistas for learning”.
 Further, it is “a pioneer state in introducing welfare schemes for enabling children of all sections to attend schools without any socio-economic barriers”.